Coeliac disease: Christian churches and the Eucharist

-Roman Catholic position

 Roman Catholic doctrine states that for a valid Eucharist, the bread to be used at Mass must be made from wheat.
 Low-gluten hosts meet all of the Catholic Church's requirements, but they are not entirely gluten-free.
-Requests to use rice wafers have been denied.
-In 2003, the Congregation for the Doctrine of the Faith stated, "Given the centrality of the celebration of the Eucharist in the life of a priest, one must proceed with great caution before admitting to Holy Orders those candidates unable to ingest gluten or alcohol without serious harm."

-By 2004, extremely low-gluten Church-approved hosts had become available in the United States, Italy and Australia.
-As of 2017, the Vatican still outlawed the use of gluten-free bread for Holy Communion.
+As of 2017, the Vatican still disapproves of the use of gluten-free bread for Holy Communion.

 Passover

-The Jewish festival of Pesach (Passover) may present problems with its obligation to eat Matzah, which is unleavened bread made in a strictly controlled manner from wheat, barley, spelt, oats, or rye.
+The Jewish festival of Pesach (Passover) may present problems with its obligation to eat matzah, which is unleavened bread made in a strictly controlled manner from wheat, barley, spelt, oats, or rye.
 In addition, many other grains that are normally used as substitutes for people with gluten sensitivity, including rice, are avoided altogether on Passover by Ashkenazi Jews.
 Many kosher-for-Passover products avoid grains altogether and are therefore gluten-free.
-Potato starch is the primary starch used to replace the grains.
+Potato starch is the primary starch used to replace grains.

-Spelling

-"Coeliac disease" is the preferred spelling in Commonwealth English, while "celiac disease" is typically used in North American English.